Late-Universe Dynamics from Vacuum Geometry:Unifying Dark Energy and the Hubble Tension via Holographic Phase Transitions

 2

-by the fundamental topological stacking interval d yields [4]:
+energy density by the fundamental stacking interval d projects the stress into the volume:

 ρ